scalacenter/bloop/website/content/docs/configuration-format.md

 title = "The configuration format" date = "2018-02-09T10:15:00+01:00"
 description = "What makes the bloop configuration file?
-Check out the schema." bref = "Learn what makes a bloop configuration file and how to generate it from other tools." toc = true draft = false
+Check out the schema." bref = "Learn what makes a bloop configuration file and how to generate it from other tools" toc = true draft = false
 +++